RichardYHerrera/RichardYHerrera/README.md

 ###

 <h6 align="center">"Why do we hide behind our masks?
 Why do they hide behind their masks?
 Drop your corporate lawyers and government connections and we'll drop our hoods.
-They point the finger at DedSec, label us the boogeyman while they root your closet "We're not asking you to be a friend.
+They point the finger at HOTLINE, label us the boogeyman while they root your closet "We're not asking you to be a friend.
 We're asking you to turn on the flashlight.
 Take a look under the bed.
 Because the monsters are real and you're looking in the wrong place."</h6>

 ###